TEAM-ANONYMOUS-INDIA/EELEUT/README.md

-Sure!
-Below is a README.md file that includes the installation instructions, available features, and a disclaimer for the Encode and Decode script.

----
+Here's a professional README.md for your GitHub repository.
+It includes a banner, stylish formatting, and other elements that will help your project stand out:

-# TEAM ANONYMOUS INDIA - Encode and Decode Tool
+# 💀 **TEAM ANONYMOUS INDIA** - Encode and Decode Tool 💀

 <p align="center">
   <img src="https://i.ibb.co/PG6Fmjg/Screenshot-20250109-112814-Termux.jpg" alt="Screenshot-20250109-112814-Termux" width="500"/>